botaul/botmaster/README.md

 ## DMs examples (based on constants)
-### Upload (attach) more than one media
-Tweet media with a sender account, then send the tweet url by sending message to the bot.
-Only support maximum 4 photo, 1 video, or 1 GIF.
-Using First_keyword and Sub1_keyword.<br>
-`fess! attach your message https://twitter.com/username/41890813214140?=19` (by attaching tweet url. media are not allowed)<br>
-If the media in the tweet url doesn't exist, automatically make the quote-retweet.
+You can tweet more than one media with media link on tweet.
+Open your twitter app then tap (hold) the tweet. media link will automatically copied. then send the link to this bot from DM.
 ### Quote-retweet
 `fess! your message https://twitter.com/username/41890813214140?=19` (by attaching tweet url)
 ### Make a thread